Add / Drop & Withdraw

 Students must come to the Registrar's Office in person to fill out the necessary paperwork to register or add a course.
 After a class has met twice, registration for that class is closed.
 For one credit classes, no registration can take place after the class has met once.

 In order to drop a class from your record and receive a full tuition refund, a class must be dropped officially in person at the Registrar's Office prior to its second meeting.
 Once a class has met twice, students will be responsible for a portion of the tuition.
-Please see the Fall 2013 Add/Drop & Late Registration Schedule & Refund Dates for the breakdown.
-Please see the Spring 2014 Add/Drop & Late Registration Schedule & Refund Dates for the breakdown.
+Please see the following link(s) for a possible refund.

 Have questions about your position on a wait list?
 Visit our wait list FAQ page.